ablation-bench/ablation-bench.github.io/_coverpage.md

 > Evaluating Automated Planning of Ablations in Empirical AI Research

 - A benchmark suite for automated ablation planning: AuthorAblation and ReviewerAblation
-- Current models acheive
+- Current LM system identifies only **29%** of the original ablations on average
-- Multiple themes
+- Submit your own results to our Leaderboard!

 [Learn More](#docsify)
 [Paper](https://www.arxiv.org/abs/2507.08038)